d-e-e-p/fixed-size-string-buffer/README.md

 #include "fssb/fixed_size_string_buffer.h"
 ```

-This can then be separately compiled standalone and linked into executable.
+This can then be separately compiled examples and linked into executable.
 see [validate/CMakeLists.txt](validate/CMakeLists.txt) for examples.

 ### Unicode

-see [unicode_example.cpp](standalone/src/unicode_example.cpp) for an example of how to store unicode chars:
+see [unicode_example.cpp](examples/src/unicode_example.cpp) for an example of how to store unicode chars:
 ```cpp
 #include <iostream>
 #include "fssb/fixed_size_string_buffer.h"